 was deployed to escort some of the scattered ships through Rathlin Sound when

-she was torpedoed by U-79, 1.5 miles South-West of Bull Point.
+she struck a mine laid by U-79, 1.5 miles South-West of Bull Point.

 blast blew the ship in two.
 The bow section sank immediately, the stern section

 remaining afloat long enough to be towed to Londonderry.

 external copyrights respectfully acknowledged